 At the beginning of the 2017-18 season, expectations were high for the Nashville Predators and the Ottawa Senators.
-The Predators were just coming off of their first trip to the Stanley Cup Final and the Senators were one goal away from meeting them there, taking the Pittsburgh Penguins to game seven in the Eastern Conference Finals.
+The Predators were just coming off of their first trip to the Stanley Cup Final and the Senators were one goal away from meeting them there, taking the Pittsburgh Penguins to game seven in the Eastern Conference Final.
 The Colorado Avalanche, on the other hand, were coming off of their worst finish in franchise history with just 48 points.

-One year later, here’s how the trade has played out for the teams and pieces involved.
+Since the massive deal, here’s how the trade has played out for the teams and pieces involved.

 The three-way trade came after 18 months of speculation and rumours surrounding Duchene, who requested a trade from the organization nearly a year prior.
 Avalanche general manager Joe Sakic told reporters throughout the entire process that he wouldn’t take less than Duchene was worth and proved that with the return from his top centreman.

 Related: Duchene Finally Traded

 After the trade, Duchene explained his reasoning behind asking for the move from the team that drafted him to Bruce Garrioch of the Ottawa Sun, “I wanted to play playoff hockey.
 I’ve got eight playoff games to my name right now and that’s not where I want to be at this point of my career.
 I only get one shot at this.
 I get to play this game for however long my body lets me play it and I felt I wanted to let Joe know it was time to move on.”
 (From: “Matt Duchene thrilled at getting a chance to win with Senators” – Ottawa Sun – 11/06/2017).

 Here are the full details of the trade from Nov.
 5, 2017:

 To OTT: Centreman Matt Duchene